mschl0ss/laudable/wiki/mvp_list.md

 * User can add books to the shopping cart from the book show page or search results
 * User accesses cart from UserNav bar
 * Cart has three sections
-  1. Cart - shows books in cart
+  1. Cart - shows books in the cart with most recent creation timestamp
   2. Checkout - user can submit purchase (include and 'add money to account' button)
   3. Confirmation -
         1. Cost is deducted from user's wallet
         2. books are added to the library.
-        3. shopping cart is deleted and a new one is made
+        3. A new shopping cart is created for the user
 * Library page shows a list with details of all owned books

 #### BONUS
 * Cart page shows the subtotal on the right
 * SEARCH: results include either two buttons for adding to library/wishlist or a button 'In your library' that redirects to library
 * SHOW: If a book is in a user's library, they can leave a review on the show page
-* order history
+* Order history
+    - When a cart is checked out, the old one still exists, as do the relevant entries in the joins table
+    - The 'order history list' is the all of the user's shopping carts (except current) orderd by timestamp
+    - Populate the order with entries from the joins table.

 .